One Minute Please

 One Minute Please is a panel quiz show hosted by Ernie Kovacs aired on the DuMont Television Network from 6 July 1954 to 17 February 1955 on Tuesdays at 9pm ET.

 Panelists were given a topic and had to talk about the subject for one minute nonstop.
 The panelist who talked the most was the winner.

+The program received favorable reviews, but DuMont ended it after 33 episodes because it had no sponsors.
+The trade publication Variety reported that prospective sponsors declined to taken the show on because not enough stations in major markets carried it.